torkuradaniel/babypicture/README.md

 # babypicture
-Fn project that combines the picture of a male and female to produce a picture of their baby.
+Fun project that combines the picture of a male and female to produce a picture of their baby.